awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lambda-function-imageconfig.md

 # AWS::Lambda::Function ImageConfig<a name="aws-properties-lambda-function-imageconfig"></a>

 Configuration values that override the container image Dockerfile settings\.
-See [Container settings](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-parms)\.
+For more information, see [Container image settings](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-parms)\.

 ## Syntax<a name="aws-properties-lambda-function-imageconfig-syntax"></a>